brownemint/Ti-Android-CameraView/documentation/index.md

 **arguments**

-+ save_location - DIrectory to save the image to
++ save_location - Directory to save the image to
++ useFrontCamera - Boolean to indicate whether to use the front camera, or the back camera (default)
++ pictureTimeout - Integer to indicate how long to wait (milliseconds) before restarting the preview after a picture has been taken.
+A negative number will result in the preview not restarting.

 ### takePicture _(method)_